 Every Positio is in fact an interpretation of a life according to a scheme of things illuminated by the light of faith.
 What is presented is considerably less than a full autobiography but something more than a mere recital of facts.
-What the reader finds is a chronology of the holy person's life, set in an historical and social context to illuminate the importance of her life and work.
-For Catherine the interpretive scheme is to show how her love of God comes to full fruition in her total mercy-filled dedication to the poor of Dublin of her day.
-When the Positio was scrutinised and discussed, the vote was unanimous.
+What the readers finds is a chronology of the holy person's life, set in an historical and social context to illuminate the importance of her life and work.
+For Catherine the interpretive scheme fruition in her total mercy-filled dedication to the poor of Dublin of her day.
+When the Positio was scrutinised and discussed, the vote was unanimous many graces and favours have and continue to flow from the heart of God thought he hands of Catherine to people who invoke her intercession.
+A miracle that can be accepted as such by the Church criteria has not yet come to our notice.
+We know that when the time comes in God's plan for such a happening we will be ready and waiting with lamps alight.
+Until then we continue to pray humbly and with certainty that one day Catherine will be canonised and recognised in the Universal Church for the unique facet of God's loving - kindness and mercy that is her particular charism.